Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire/dm_notes/Code Blizzard/Freezing Undead.md

 # Welcome
-Welcome to Phase 0 of 3 for the Freezing Undead event.
+Welcome to the planned 3 Phases for the Freezing Undead event.

 ## Notes
 - The blizzard is only held within the city, not outside